 Last Updated on

-This Schedule maker is free for use and Redistribution.
-Once again, like our free sounds, it is under the CC BY-SA License.
+This stream schedule creator is free for use and redistribution.
+Like our free sounds, it is under the CC BY-SA License.
 You are free to redistribute & modify so long as you leave Column A, Row 2 and 3 untouched.

 First and foremost, this Scheduler was made with Twitch & Mixer Streamers and YouTubers in mind.
 By default, it comes with 14 Categories.
 However, we designed it with expandability in mind.
 You can add your own categories, or rename existing categories.